ixdbelfast/ixdbelfast.github.io/modules/IXD101/IXD101-Deliverables.md

 Paper-based exercises introduce fundamental design principles developed at the Bauhaus, Ulm School of Design, and beyond.

  **Week 02 - Deliverable 01 Dot** - Along with your paper exercises working with 1, 2, 3, 5 and 50 dots this weeks deliverable is to create a background screen for your smartphone using nothing but dots and circles.
 Try to avoid colour as much as possible.

+ Grab the [Grid PDF](resources/squares.pdf) to add your 50 dots on your laptop.

 <!-- **Week 03 - Deliverable 02 Line** - Along with your paper exercises working with 1, 2, 3, 5 and 50 lines this weeks deliverable is to create a background screen for your laptop using nothing but lines.
 Again, try to avoid colour as much as possible.